shangfii/Weather_Dashboard/README.md

 ## Technologies used

-1. API from https://openweathermap.org/ : Access current weather data for any location on Earth including over 200,000 cities!
+0. API from https://openweathermap.org/ : Access current weather data for any location on Earth including over 200,000 cities!
 The data is frequently updated based on the global and local weather models, satellites, radars and a vast network of weather stations.

-## Technologies used:

 1. [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)